 - Use to make bread.

 - Drizzle slices with orange-flavored liqueur or top with sour cream and brown sugar.

 - Use to flavor yogurt, ice cream, and sorbets.

 - Make into jams, jellies, marmalades, coulis, compotes, and juice.

 - Combine with papaya and pineapple in compotes.

-Nutrition.
 Mangoes are rich in vitamins A, B, and C and a good source of potassium.
-One medium-size mango has about 150 calories.
+One medium-sized mango has about 150 calories.

 The mango was introduced into Brazil from India by Portuguese sailors in the eighteenth century.
 Today, the mango is widely grown in India, Thailand, Malaysia, Pakistan, and Mexico.
 It also grows in subtropical regions of the United States such as Florida and Southern California.